opercoder/opercoder/README.md

 I am from Russia, Moscow.
 I graduated from **the Faculty Information Security** and got a professional qualification of **Mathematic**.
 #### Past
+It was very interesting to code in Assembly, C, C++, C#, QT, VBA.
 #### Present
 I’m interested in monitoring and automatization.
 I’m currently learning the Kubernetes.